Researching retirement villages can prompt a lot of questions. Here are some of the most common we receive.

 Can couples stay together?

-Unlike the rooms in an aged care facility, RetireAustralia’s care apartments are designed to accommodate either couples or singles.
-For couples with differing care needs who require different living arrangements, the central location of our care apartments within the village makes staying connected easy.
+Unlike the rooms in an aged care facility, RetireAustralia’s serviced apartments are designed to accommodate either couples or singles.
+For couples with differing care needs who require different living arrangements, the central location of our serviced apartments within the village makes staying connected easy.